ice-blockchain/cometbft/multiplex/README.md

 the rules for further implementation of multiplex clients.
 A full-featured integration is provided with `MultiplexClient` to satisfy this contract.

-The `server` package defines a server contract for the multiplex library and may be used to interface with a multiplex node backend, e.g. to communicate about the replication of new chains, or to dispatch events to the multiplex CometBFT nodes that are actively running on a relay.
+The `runtime` package defines a `Registry` of network runtimes and may be used to start/stop and idle multiplex nodes, e.g. to start running the consensus services for a given chain which implements CometBFT.
+Importantly, the functionality of on-demand chain runtimes is split amongst several services, including: a `BroadcastPool` to manage the acceptance of transactions by peers, a `ReplicationPool` to manage the replication of individual chains and lastly, also a `ConsensusPool` which is responsible for running services for consensus, which are required per each replication chain runtime.

 ## RelayInfo API